threepointone/glamor/docs/css-as-values.md

 .x { color: var(--error-color); font-weight: var(--error-weight) }
 .y:hover { color: var(--error-color); font-weight: var(--error-weight); font-style: italic }
 ```
 - this allows us to have 'references' and share variables, though it's only available for property values.
-Further, these can't really be dynamic values, and have to declared in advance.
+If your browser supports it, these can be dynamic!
+(Thanks @davidkpiano!)

 - the [`@apply rule` spec](https://tabatkins.github.io/specs/css-apply-rule/)